 Seymour stopped and waited for the children to catch him up.
 ‘See that hollow down there?’ he said, pointing across to where the hill opposite began to rise from the valley floor.
 Levi and Poppy followed his gaze to where the low sun now cast a bowl-shaped shadow onto the ground.
-Gorse bushes formed a natural barrier around the perimeter.
+Gorse bushes formed a natural barrier around much of the perimeter.

 ‘I see it,’ said Poppy, unable to keep the relief from her voice.

 ‘We’ll make for there,’ said Seymour.
 ‘I’ll get us a fire going and you’ll soon be right as ninepence.
 I know I’ve pushed you hard, but I want to make it to the farm tomorrow.
 There we’ll have shelter, a real bed – or the nearest thing you’ll find to one here in Caellfyon – and good food.
-I promise it.
+I promise it.’

 The final downward slope of the march seemed the most arduous of all.
 As he neared the bottom Levi felt as though porridge had replaced his knee bones.
-The sun had already slipped behind the hills when they reached the gloom of the valley floor.
+The sun had already slipped behind the hills when they finally reached the gloom of the valley floor.
 Tussocks of coarse marsh grass grew here and there in untidy patches, and countless white moths flickered close to the ground, their tiny wings catching the last of the daylight.

 Seymour carefully proceeded to negotiate the marsh, using the grass tufts as stepping-stones.
 A short way in, he balanced precariously on one of these and turned to the children.

 Levi and Poppy stumbled from clump to clump, trying desperately to keep their feet from the mire.
-Both children were exhausted, their worn out leg muscles threatening to fail them at every step.
+Both children were exhausted, their worn-out leg muscles threatening to fail them at every step.
 Poppy halted on one of the larger, grassy islands.

 ‘We’re fine.
 Let’s get this torment over with.’